ericzrinsky/discogs/case_study.md

 ![Postman](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i19.png "Get New Access Token")

-You may be asked to log into your Spotify account in the next step.
-Provide your Spotify username and password to login in.
+You may be asked to log into your **Spotify** account.
+Provide your **Spotify** username and password to login in.
 In the new modal, scroll to the bottom, copy the "refresh_token" and then click the "Use Token" button.

 ![Postman](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i20.png "Get New Access Token")